AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Discussion

 \subsection{Agentic Decomposition Versus Single-Turn Prompting}

-The five-agent decomposition adopted in AutoMOOSE reflects the design principle that \textit{reliability scales with specialisation}.
+The six-agent decomposition adopted in AutoMOOSE reflects the design principle that \textit{reliability scales with specialisation}.
 A single agent tasked with simultaneously parsing intent, generating mesh parameters, writing a MOOSE input file, executing the solver, and interpreting results would face an informationally overloaded context window and a task space that conflates physically distinct subtasks.
 By contrast, each AutoMOOSE agent holds a minimal, well-scoped system prompt (100--300 tokens) focused on a single pipeline stage (Eq.~\eqref{eq:pipeline}).

 The Reviewer agent ($f_4$) illustrates the value of this decomposition most clearly: it is the only agent with access to the full MOOSE error log, and its system prompt encodes a structured taxonomy of common failure modes --- duplicate declarations, unused parameters, solver divergence, mesh incompatibility --- that would be diluted into irrelevance in a shared monolithic prompt.
-The three autonomously resolved failure classes in Section~\ref{sec:failure_recovery} confirm that focused context enables reliable root-cause attribution from MOOSE error messages.
+The three input-level defects caught by the execution screen in Section~\ref{sec:failure_recovery} confirm that focused context enables reliable root-cause attribution from MOOSE error messages.

 This architecture also enables progressive automation at arbitrary depth.
 Researchers can intercept the pipeline at any stage through the chat interface, overriding agent decisions while delegating the remainder: a user who wishes to manually author the mesh block but delegate the rest can do so by intercepting after $f_2$; a user who supplies their own \texttt{.i} file but wants agent post-processing can enter at $f_3$.
 This \textit{human-in-the-loop at arbitrary depth} property --- a direct consequence of the modular pipeline structure --- is not achievable with monolithic single-turn approaches and substantially lowers the adoption barrier for partial integration into existing MOOSE workflows.